Lilacsweetpotet/HangMan-Game/README.md

 3.Guess letters by clicking the letter buttons.
 Correct letters are revealed in the word display.

-4.Use Show Hint to reveal a hint at the cost of one wrong guess.

-5.If you reveal all letters before the wrong-limit/time runs out, you win and may save your score.
+4.If you reveal all letters before the wrong-limit/time runs out, you win and may save your score.

-6.Leaderboard shows saved player names and scores.

 -